The dugout can be an unforgiving terrain, with managers only ever a few bad results away from the chopping block.

 Such is the life of a Chelsea manager.
 No club better epitomises the revolving door nature of modern management.
 Even though he was hired under a different regime, Thomas Tuchel would have known he wasn’t going to be at Stamford Bridge for the long haul.
 A poor start to 2022/23 saw the former Borussia Dortmund and Paris Saint-Germain head coach being shown the door.

-He leaves the British capital with his head held high, averaging a trophy every 33.3 games and knowing that he is the only manager in the club’s history to win the Champions League, UEFA Super Cup and the FIFA Club World Cup.
+He left the British capital with his head held high, averaging a trophy every 33.3 games and knowing that he is the only manager in the club’s history to win the Champions League, UEFA Super Cup and the FIFA Club World Cup.

 1. Zinedine Zidane